 She serves on numerous boards and scientific advisory panels around the world, including the US National Research Council/National Academies of Science Board on Agriculture and Natural Resources.
 She chairs the Scientific Advisory Committee for the Energy and Environmental Sciences Directorates at the US Department of Energy Oak Ridge National Lab.
 She’s also a Visiting Professor at the Oxford Martin School, speaks from time to time at Warwick Food GRP events and consults widely for public, private, corporate and philanthropic organisations.

-Pamela Sydelko is Director of the System Sciences Center at the Argonne National Laboratory in Chicago, USA.
+Pamela Sydelko is the former Director of the System Sciences Center at the Argonne National Laboratory in Chicago, USA.

 Currently studying for a PhD in systems science and theory at the University of Hull, earlier she earned her MBA from the University of Chicago and her M.S. in soil science from the University of Illinois at Urbana-Champaign, where her research focused on coalmine reclamation.
 She joined Argonne in October 1989, coming from the U.S. Army Engineering Research and Development Center – Construction Engineering Research Laboratory (CERL) in Champaign-Urbana.